MattCBowman/Locomotive-fundamentals/README.md

   {% endpaginate %}

-Well, that's fine if you want have the control of your markup, but if you don't, there is the filter ```default_pagination``` for rendering a clean pagination navigation without pain :
+Well, that's fine if you want have the control of your markup, but if you don't, there is the filter ```default_pagination``` for rendering a clean pagination navigation without pain:

   {% paginate contents.posts by 1 %}
     {% for post in paginate.collection %}